SixArm/startup-business-guide/topics/network-effects/index.md

 The network effect can be seen in a variety of products and services, including social media platforms, communication tools, and marketplaces.
 This is because more users mean more content, more interactions, and more opportunities to connect with others.

-The network effect can be broken down into two types:
+**Key types:**

-1. Direct network effects: Direct network effects occur when the value of a product or service increases as more users join.
+* **Direct network effects:** Direct network effects occur when the value of a product or service increases as more users join.
 Social media platforms like Facebook and LinkedIn are examples of products with direct network effects.

-2. Indirect network effects: Indirect network effects occur when the value of a product or service increases as more complementary products or services are developed.
+* **Indirect network effects:** Indirect network effects occur when the value of a product or service increases as more complementary products or services are developed.
 For example, the value of a video game console like the Xbox or PlayStation increases as more game developers create games for the platform.

 Network effects can create significant barriers to entry for competitors.
 When a product or service has a large user base, it can be difficult for competitors to gain a foothold in the market.
 This is because users are unlikely to switch to a new product or service that has a smaller user base and therefore less value.